 Business Transformation Goals vs. IT Priorities

 You would think that considering the strong belief of these impending IT changes that we’d see a shift in IT priorities.
-But instead of spending much of their IT resources on new digital initiatives, 37% of the executives stated that most of their company’s IT activity is spent on management and maintenance of existing systems rather than on new initiatives or project development, and that their IT personnel actually prefer spending most of their time on ongoing maintenance and management.
+But instead of spending much of their IT resources on new digital initiatives, 37% of the executives stated that most of their company’s IT activity is spent on management and maintenance of existing systems rather than on new initiatives or project development, and that their IT personnel actually prefer spending most of their time on ongoing maintenance and management rather than in roles such as software engineer.

 The result of their actions is not encouraging at all.
 75% of the same executives say that the money, time, and resources their firms are devoting towards everyday IT maintenance and repairs are affecting their ability to compete favorably in a market fixated on transformation, automation and virtualization.